lsc-sde/iac-helm-datashield/README.md

 ## Dev work

-- spin up two instances side by side
+- spin up two instances side by side (waiting for new subdomain to be set up)
 - finish templating the settings
 - auto set up DS profile (needs a manual click now)
 - should standard stuff like the DBs be in their own charts?
 - Not 100% sure about the scope of the networking - is e.g. mysqldata-service only available in the deployemnt?
 Or the namespace?
 Other?
 Do I need to add these networking definitions (internal hostnames and ports) to the values file?

+### Auto R server scaling

+Opal can auto add new rock instances.
+I am just starting to work through this, but as an initial exploration I am adding all potential rock server URLs to the `ROCK_HOSTS` env_var in opal, this means when a new rock server is added it will be picked up by opal.
+I am not sure how to do this in a scalable way, but it is a start.